JoeyParshley/odin-todoList/APPROACH.md

 ---

+#### 08APR2025

+-   [ ] Implement Save functionality on Add Todo flow
+-   [ ] Implement Cancel functionality on Add Todo flow
+-   [ ] Add contol to add Tag to Todo details
+-   [ ] Add control to remove Tag from Todo details
+-   [ ] Implement functionality to create a new project
+-   [ ] Add way to save Tags to Local storage as their own entity
+-   [ ] Consolidate Edit/add todo details code is in two places (index and showTodoDetails)

+---

 #### 07APR2025

 -   [x] Add a button to create a new project
+-   [x] Add control to add a todo to a project
+-   [x] Add control to add Tag Tags list
--   [] Implement functionality to create a new project
+-   [ ] Implement functionality to create a new project
+-   [ ] Implement Save functionality on Add Todo flow
--   [] Add control to delete a project
+-   [ ] Add contol to add Tag to Todo details
--   [] Add control to update a project
+-   [ ] Add control to remove Tag from Todo details

 ---